Trovemaster/Duo/docs/source/omega.rst

    :math:`r`-dependence of :math:`\mathbf{U}(r)`.

    .. note::
-      The ìextended matrixî used for diagonalisation includes spinñorbit together with other *J*-independent electronic terms available in the model.
-Any terms not included at this stage are still handled in the full rovibronic Hamiltonian, but the precise partitioning of terms between ìdiagonalisationî and ìfinal Hamiltonianî affects the structure of the induced NACs and should be treated consistently.
+      The ‚Äúextended matrix‚Äù used for diagonalisation includes spin‚Äìorbit together with other *J*-independent electronic terms available in the model.
+Any terms not included at this stage are still handled in the full rovibronic Hamiltonian, but the precise partitioning of terms between ‚Äúdiagonalisation‚Äù and ‚Äúfinal Hamiltonian‚Äù affects the structure of the induced NACs and should be treated consistently.

 2. Solve the pure vibrational problems for each :math:`\Omega` channel using the chosen DVR method (e.g. sinc DVR),